Skip to main content

 Parachain Economies

-Parachains may have their own economies with their own native tokens.
+Parachains may have their economies with their native tokens.
 Schemes such as Proof-of-Stake are usually used to select the validator set to handle validation and finalization; parachains will not be required to do either of those things.
-However, since Kusama is not overly particular about what the parachain can implement, it may be the choice of the parachain to implement a staking token, but it's not generally necessary.
+However, since Polkadot is not overly particular about what the parachain can implement, it may be the choice of the parachain to implement a staking token, but it's not generally necessary.

-Collators may be incentivized through inflation of a native parachain token.
+Collators may be incentivized through the inflation of a native parachain token.
 There may be other ways to incentivize the collator nodes that do not involve inflating the native parachain token.

-"System" parachains are allocated by Kusama's on-chain governance system, and are deemed as part of the network's protocol, such as bridges to other networks or chains.
-These typically do not have an economic model and help remove
+System parachains are allocated by Polkadot's on-chain governance and are part of the network's protocol, such as bridges to other networks or chains.
+These typically do not have an economic model and help remove transactions from the relay chain, allowing for more efficient parachain processing.

 System Parachains